Apple gets partial win on appeal in Samsung patent case

 The stock has gained more than a quarter since October, when Icahn first said it was undervalued.

+The case is Apple Inc v Samsung Electronics Co, Ltd, in the U.S. Court of Appeals for the Federal Circuit, No. 14-1335.

-Additional reporting by Dan Levine; Editing by Jeffrey Benkoe, W Simon and Christian Plumb
+Additional reporting by Dan Levine in SAN FRANCISCO, Hyunjoo Jin in SEOUL; Editing by Jeffrey Benkoe, W Simon, Christian Plumb and Edwina Gibbs